by256/rdfpy/docs/source/introduction_and_examples.rst

 function from **rdfpy**, as well as pymatgen for obtaining atom coordinates from the CIF file, and numpy.

 We then load the structure and create a supercell so that there are enough atoms in the crystal to compute an RDF from.
-We then add some noise to the coordinates to smooth out the RDF.
-Finally, the RDF is computed using **rdfpy**.
+Also, to make the resulting function smoother, we add some noise to the coordinates.

 .. code-block:: python